ateucher/lutz/cran-comments.md

 ## Reverse dependencies

 There is one reverse Suggests: weathercan.
-I ran `R CMD check` on it with this version of lutz (0.3.1) and there were no issues
+I ran `R CMD check` on it with this version of lutz (0.3.1) and there were no issues.